Multiple Tooth Implants – Waverly, IA

-- Fixed restorations means no need to remove your replacement teeth for cleaning
+- No need to remove your replacement teeth for cleaning

-- Restores the entire tooth, allowing for optimal blood flow and the ability to maintain your face’s current shape and appearance
+- Restoration for the entire tooth, allowing for optimal blood flow and the ability to maintain your face’s current shape and appearance

-- A long-lasting solution for tooth loss (implant-supported structures can last 30 years, while bridges typically last 10 years.
-Dentures require routine maintenance to make last.)
+- A long-lasting solution for tooth loss (implant-supported structures can last 30 years, while bridges typically last 10 years)

 Find out More